There is a plethora of fun things to do in Nassau, the capital of The Bahamas and the biggest city in the country.

 19 – Join the exciting Segway Tours

-Depending on how keen you are to ride the two-wheeled scooter, choose between a two-hour excursion, or a half-day venture.
+Segway tours are a fun, unique and educational way to explore Nassau.
+Choose between a two-hour excursion (starting times 9 AM, 12.30 PM and 3PM), or a half-day venture.
 All tours begin with a safety briefing and instructions on how to drive and maneuver the segway bike.

 For those interested in five-hours worth of exploring via segway, you’ll first boat across to Blue Lagoon Island and then head to the Segway Orientation Center.
 Leaving here, explore the beaches and best areas of this private island!